EEOB-BioData/EEOB-BCB-546/assignments.md

 icon: <i class='fa fa-check-circle'></i>
 ---

-# Fall 2018 EEOB/BCB 546X Assignments
+# Fall 2019 EEOB/BCB 546X Assignments

 Your grade for this course is based on four assignments and a final project.
 Details for each assignment and links to files will be posted here over the course of the semester.
-Instructions and data files for each assignment will be added to the [`assignments`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments) folder in the course
+Instructions and data files for each assignment will be added to the [`assignments`](https://github.com/EEOB-BioData/BCB546X-Fall2019/tree/master/assignments) folder in the course
 GitHub repository.
-All of the material required for grading must be submitted on the [course Canvas page](https://canvas.iastate.edu/courses/52516).
+All of the material required for grading must be submitted on the [course Canvas page]().

 ### Assignment #1: Unix:
-* The UNIX Assignment is available through the course GitHub repository in the [`UNIX_Assignment`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments/UNIX_Assignment) folder (in the `assignments` folder).
-* The assignment is due via submission in Canvas by 5pm on September 21st

 ### Assignment 2: R
-* The R Assignment is available through the course GitHub repository in the [`R_Assignment`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments/R_Assignment) folder (in the `assignments` folder).
-* The assignment is due by 9am on October 12.
-See instructions for submission within the assignment.

-### Assignment 3: Python
+### Assignment 3: Data Management Plans

-* The Python Assignment is available on the course GitHub repository in the [`Python_Assignment`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments/Python_Assignment) folder (in the `assignments` folder).
-* The assignment is due via submission in Canvas by the end of the day on November 16.

-## Assignment 4: Data Management Plans
+### Assignment 4: Python

-* The instructions for the DMP assignment are available on the course GitHub repository in the [`DMP_Assignment`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments/DMP_Assignment) folder (in the `assignments` folder).
-* The assignment is due via submission in Canvas by the end of the day on December 3.

 ## Final Group Project

-The information and details for the final project can be found in the [`Final_Project`](https://github.com/EEOB-BioData/BCB546X-Fall2018/tree/master/assignments/Final_Project) folder in the course GitHub repository.

-* The deadline for forming groups is **September 28, 2018**.
-When you have formed your group, _post your group name and list of members_ on the Slack `#final-project` channel.